kakduman/minecraft-server-hosts/README.md

 Please feel free to create a PR for other aspects of this test that could be improved.
 It is far from perfect.

 # Contributors
-ALL contributors are listed below to show accountability.
+All contributors are listed below to show appreciation and accountability.

 Thank you to the following for their help expanding this experiment:
 - Jay from [PebbleHost](https://pebblehost.com) for various PebbleHost servers.